-Organisations who join SteelZero in 2021 will be offered free membership throughout the calendar year.

-From 1st January 2022, organisations may be requested to contribute a fee to support the running of the initiative and associated working groups, depending on other funding streams secured by SteelZero.
-Any fee would be mutually agreed with continuing members of SteelZero.
+Organisations are currently able to join SteelZero without incurring a membership fee.
+As in the case with our longer running Business Action campaigns (RE100, EV100, EP100), organisations may be requested to contribute a fee to support the running of the SteelZero initiative and associated working groups, depending on other funding streams secured.
+Any fee, and timing of introduction, will be mutually agreed with the membership base in advance.